dimitri-nicolo/calico/v2.2/usage/routereflector/calico-routereflector.md

 ## Setting up node-specific peering

-If you are deploying a cluster of Route Reflectors, with each {{site.prodname}} node peering to a subset of Route Reflectors it will be necessary to set up the peerings on a node-by-node basis.
+If you are deploying a cluster of Route Reflectors, with each {{site.tseeprodname}} node peering to a subset of Route Reflectors it will be necessary to set up the peerings on a node-by-node basis.